Traces of Love: Plot

 Law student Choi Hyun-woo and television director Seo Min-joo are a young couple in love, and engaged to be married.
 Tragedy strikes, however, and Min-joo is killed in the Sampoong Department Store collapse.
 Several years later, Hyun-woo is given a journal that was written by his former fiancée, which details the journey they would have taken on their honeymoon.
-Hyun-woo sets out to visit the various places described in the journal, but on his travels he meets another woman, Yoon Se-jin, and discovers that their meeting is more than just coincidence.
+Hyun-woo sets out to visit the various places described in the journal, but on his travels he meets another woman, Yoon Se-jin, who turns out to be a survivor of the collapse.
+Se-jin was a coffee stand server, and was serving Min-joo when the building collapsed.